Masatoon0326/pagetest/README.md

-## A tutorial for camera control on the website
+## A tutorial for the camera control system on the website

 try to use the website bellow